nieyuyao/webp-wasm/README.md

 Raw data in pixels.

-> Note: It looks like an `ImageData` object, but it is not.
+> Note: It has same properties as browser `ImageData` object, but it is not.
 There is actually no `ImageData` in node.

 ## Playing Examples